adi-kmt/brew-scylla/Readme.md

 2. Primary keys are always cumpolsary while querying, but clustering keys can be optional.

     1. If any clustering columns are used in a query, you must specify all previous clustering columns (from left to right) with equality comparisons (=) before using any inequality comparisons (<, >, <=, >=, IN).
     2. Clustering columns can be skipped from right to left.
-This means you can use fewer clustering columns than defined in the primary key, but you must start from the leftmost clustering column and cannot skip columns in between.
+This means you can use fewer clustering columns than defined, but you must start from the leftmost clustering column and cannot skip columns in between.

 Credits to DataStax Data Modelling [documentation](https://www.datastax.com/dev/modeling) for helping with data modelling best practices.

 # TODOs
-1. Making sure that phone numbers are unique in user details table (DONE)
-2. Inserting order and updating status.
-Making sure that product exists/user exists before making order.
-(DONE)
-3. Handling coins.
-(DONE)
-4. Add discount to coupon code table/entity.
-(DONE)
-4. Taking care of packs and continuous buying items in packs (DONE)
-5. Check tables validity, ACID transactions/rollback strategy
-6. Search products
-7. Handling user login
-8. Use UUIDs/TimeUUIDs not uuid as string (DONE)
+1. Handling UUIDs
+2. User update, coupons.
+Handling search products.
+3. Make retries work with gocql [link](https://stackoverflow.com/questions/76833860/how-do-i-make-the-cassandra-gocql-retry-policy-work)
-9. Admin APIs
+4. Admin APIs